ralyodio/express-force-domain/README.md

 Usage with Connect or Express
 ----

-You can also use as middleware with connect and app.use(), if you are not using express:
+You can also use as middleware with connect and app.use(), if you are not using express.

+Setup a middleware in app.js before all your other routes are defined, and pass the full url to the homepage as an argument: (including port if other than 80):

 	app.use(require('express-force-domain')('http://www.example.com') );